openzfs/openzfs-docs/docs/msg/ZFS-8000-9P/index.rst

 ::

-   # zpool replace test c0t0d0 c0t0d2
+   # zpool replace test sda sdc

 This will attach the new device to the pool and begin resilvering data to it.
 Once the resilvering process is complete, the old device